2011 Christchurch earthquake

-Christchurch's central city and eastern suburbs were badly affected, with damage to buildings and infrastructure already weakened by the magnitude 7.1 Canterbury earthquake of 4 September 2010 and its aftershocks.
+Christchurch's central city and eastern suburbs were badly affected, with damage to buildings and infrastructure already weakened by the 2010 Canterbury earthquake and its aftershocks.
 Significant liquefaction affected the eastern suburbs, producing around 400,000 tonnes of silt.
 The earthquake was felt across the South Island and parts of the lower and central North Island.
 While the initial quake only lasted for approximately 10 seconds, the damage was severe because of the location and shallowness of the earthquake's focus in relation to Christchurch as well as previous quake damage.
 Subsequent population loss saw the Christchurch main urban area fall behind the Wellington equivalent, to decrease from second- to third-most populous area in New Zealand.
-Adjusted for inflation, the earthquake caused over NZD$77 billion in damages, making it New Zealand’s costliest natural disaster and the 21st-most-expensive disaster in history.
+Adjusted for inflation, the 2010–2011 Canterbury earthquakes caused over $ in damage, making it New Zealand's costliest natural disaster and one of the most expensive disasters in history.

 Geology

-The 6.3-magnitude earthquake may have been an aftershock of the 7.1-magnitude 4 September 2010 Canterbury earthquake.
+The 2011 Christchurch Earthquake was a 6.3-magnitude intraplate earthquake.
+It may have been an aftershock of the 7.1-magnitude 4 September 2010 Canterbury earthquake.
 New Zealand's GNS Science has stated that the earthquake was part of the aftershock sequence that has been occurring since the September magnitude-7.1 quake, however a seismologist from Geoscience Australia considers it a separate event given its location on a separate fault system.
-According to GNS Science seismologists, the energy released in Christchurch was equivalent to a magnitude 6.7 earthquake.

 Although smaller in magnitude than the 2010 earthquake, the February earthquake was more damaging and deadly for a number of reasons.
 The epicentre was closer to Christchurch, and shallower at 5 km underground, whereas the September quake was measured at 10 km deep.
 The February earthquake occurred during lunchtime on a weekday when the CBD was busy, and many buildings were already weakened from the previous quakes.
 The peak ground acceleration (PGA) was extremely high, and simultaneous vertical and horizontal ground movement was "almost impossible" for buildings to survive intact.
 Liquefaction was significantly greater than that of the 2010 quake, causing the upwelling of more than 200,000 tonnes of silt which needed to be cleared.
 The increased liquefaction caused significant ground movement, undermining many foundations and destroying infrastructure, damage which "may be the greatest ever recorded anywhere in a modern city".
 80% of the water and sewerage system was severely damaged.
+The earthquake also caused an increased spring activity in the Avon and Heathcote Rivers.